Updates about our Call for Scientific Debates

 Please read our letter dialogue, posted on twitter, which clearly shows UAR making use of red herrings and fallacies to avoid the debate to which they have originally agreed:

 What makes these debates unique, and why are they so important to us?

-These debates are unique because their conditions have been endorsed as "well set out and fair" by Britain's foremost human rights defence barrister Michael Mansfield QC A panel of judges will be present who will include experts from the fields of clinical medicine, complexity/chaos theory, philosophy of science, evolutionary biology, clinical research, drug development, and basic research.
+These debates are unique because have been endorsed as "well set out and fair" by Britain's foremost human rights defence barrister A panel of judges will be present who will include experts from the fields of clinical medicine, complexity/chaos theory, philosophy of science, evolutionary biology, clinical research, drug development, and basic research.
 The debate conditions are specifically designed to achieve a scientific result which can be submitted as evidence in a wider legal action as well as to government bodies, in order to change now demonstrably outdated laws.
 The significance of this is in sharp contrast to the more casual 'vote on line' or show of hands at the end of previous debates, which all too often even muddle science and morality.

 These debates are not about 'reduction' of animal numbers, which is in itself an unsound ethical policy: what about the million of animals still left over in the labs?
 'Reducing' animal numbers also ignores current science and there is no sane reason to wait to find 'alternatives' to a method that doesn't work in the first place.
 Failure must always be abandoned on its own grounds.
 Existing modern science deserves all our funding resources and the UK must catch up with modern science, inline with the more progressive countries in biomedical research.'

 20/09/14 Our reply